Highlights

 Day 7: Speedboat to Isla Isabela, Explore Tintoreras Islet

-Day 8: Hike the Sierra Negra Volcano
+Day 8: Hike the Sierra Negra Volcano, Free Afternoon

 Your guide will pick you up early this morning for the drive a few miles north from Puerto Villamil to the Trillizos volcano.
-Upon arrival here, you'll embark on a short hike to the crater, where the abseiling (rappelling) adventure starts.
+Upon arrival here, you'll embark on a short hike to the crater, where your abseiling (rappelling) adventure starts.
 After strapping into a harness, you'll descend 493 feet (150 m) through a steam vent deep into this dormant volcano.
 These internal chambers are a marvel of geology, as here you'll see various rocks, minerals, and incredible quartz formations.

 Day 11: Ferry to Isla Santa Cruz, Optional Activities